-Students planning to take cooperative work education for their associate's or bachelor's degree must first take a series of preparatory workshops, which prepare the degree program and/or 105 credits for the bachelor's program.
-All cooperative work experiences are optional.
-The supervised work experiences provide students with the opportunity to observe and participate in actual organizational processes in their area of special interest.
+Information Technology/Desktop Application for Business (Bachelor's) Cooperative Work Experience work experiences provide students with the opportunity to observe and participate in actual organizational processes in their area of special interest.
 A comprehensive work report is required of all students.
 Co-op experiences are either three or six credits.
-To participate in co-op, students must discuss it with their Program Advisor and the Facilitator of Career Development Services (CDS)/ Cooperative Education.
+To participate in co-op, students must discuss it with their Program Advisor and the Facilitator of Career Development Services (CDS)/Cooperative Education.
 Students must typically hold a 2.0 GPA to participate in Co-op.
 Students who fall below the required GPA must obtain a waiver from CDS.